FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/20-Debugging-the-Migrated-Application/10-FireflyProfiler/10-Using-Firefly-Profiler/index.md

-﻿# Performance Improvement by using Firefly Profiler tool

-In order to improve the application’s performance, we provide a Profiler tool which helps to analyze the application code and find performance bottlenecks.
+﻿Firefly provides a Profiler tool which helps to analyze the application execution and find issue and performance bottlenecks.

 1) Starting the Profiler
 While the application is open, Right-Click on the status bar: